navi-04/navi-04/README.md

 ## `$ whoami`

 ```
-White Hat enthusiast from India currently working on ML and DL
+White Hat enthusiast from India, currently working on ML and DL,
 and learning React.js.
 Looking to collaborate on security projects.
 ```